Jainam2806/Gmaps-Scraper/README.md

 # Google Maps Scraper
 ## Description

-This Python script allows you to scrape Google Maps for a given query.
-It utilizes Selenium to interact with the Google Maps web interface.
+This script scrapes Google Maps for a user-provided query and retrieves information about the search results.
+It mimics user interactions on the Google Maps website to perform the search and extracts relevant information from the search results.

 ## Requirements